 - 2 tbsp.
 (30 grams) granulated sugar

-- 2 cups (225 grams) ground blanched almonds (Note: If you do not want to use almond meal, you can use another nut meal like hazelnut.
+- 2 cups (225 grams) almond flour (Note: If you do not want to use almond meal, you can use another nut meal like hazelnut.
 You can buy almond meal in bulk food stores or health food stores, or you can make it at home by grinding almonds in the food processor with a tablespoon or two of the flour that you would use in the cake.
 The reason you need the flour is to prevent the almonds from turning oily or pasty in the processor.
 You will need about 2 cups of blanched almonds to create enough almond meal for this cake.)

 - 2 cups icing sugar, sifted